LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/CustomInteractiveMessage.md

 2. Encode the JSON

-3. Create a URL by adding the encoded JSON as a query parameter `data` like the following:
+3. Create a URL by adding the encoded JSON on a query parameter `data` like the following: `?data=`
-    `?data=`

-4. Set the [`url`](https://developer.apple.com/documentation/messages/msmessage/1649739-url) property of the [MSMessage](https://developer.apple.com/documentation/messages/msmessage) object to the URL that you constructed.
+4. Set the [url](https://developer.apple.com/documentation/messages/msmessage/1649739-url) property of the [MSMessage](https://developer.apple.com/documentation/messages/msmessage) object to the URL that you constructed.

 5. [Send](https://developer.apple.com/documentation/messages/msconversation/2909036-send) the MSMessage object from your iMessage app / extension.